 Remediation of impacted soils and groundwater in the vicinity of the storage area was recommended.
 The objective of the remediation works was to ensure petroleum hydrocarbons in this area were reduced to appropriate levels and hence remedial targets were defined on this basis.
 An appraisal of potential remediation options identified that the excavation and off-site removal of soils and treatment of impacted groundwater was the best practicable technique.

 The remediation works were supervised by our suitably qualified personnel.
 On-site testing of petroleum hydrocarbon concentrations within soils was performed using the PetroFLAG system.
 This system is a rapid and portable method for the determination of hydrocarbon concentrations in soil.
 It was used to help confirm the likely extent of the material which was contaminated above the remedial target concentration.
 This helped to inform decision-making during the excavations without having to wait extended periods for the results from laboratory analysis.

 Impacted groundwater encountered within the excavation was pumped and passed through a groundwater treatment plant (which included passing the groundwater through an oil/water separator and granular activated carbon to adsorb dissolved contamination) prior to appropriate disposal.

 Once the impacted soils had been satisfactorily identified and excavated and groundwater had been treated, validation samples were collected and submitted for formal analysis at an accredited laboratory to confirm that the defined remedial targets for petroleum hydrocarbons had been achieved.

-ESI is recognised as a UK centre of excellence for contaminated land assessment and remediation, and is contracted by both public and private organisations to carry out similar work.
+ESI, now part of Stantec, is recognised as a UK centre of excellence for contaminated land assessment and remediation, and is contracted by both public and private organisations to carry out similar work.